 Attorney Fees when You Divorce

-While it is commonly expected for both spouses to pay for his or her own attorney fees, if you do not have the funds available there may be ways around this.
+It is commonly expected for both spouses to pay for his or her own attorney fees.
+However, if you do not have the funds available there may be ways around this.
 For example, if your former spouse earns significantly more money than you do, the court considers it unjust for your spouse to pay for a top dollar attorney when you cannot afford one.
-In this case, there may be a court order for your spouse to pay for some of the court costs and divorce attorney fees.
+In this case, there may be a court order for your spouse to pay for some of the court costs and attorney fees.

 Liquidating Marital Assets

-There are also scenarios in which a judge can order the liquidation of marital assets in order to pay for legal expenses that you cannot afford.
+There are also scenarios in which a judge can order the liquidation of marital assets.
+The funds from the liquidation are then used to pay for legal expenses that you cannot afford.

 Infidelity and Legal Fees in Divorce